fledge-iot/fledge/docs/91_version_history.rst

     - Kafka

-- **Filters**: Perform data pre-processing, and allow distributed applications to be built on FogLAMP.
+- **Filters**: Perform data pre-processing, and allow distributed applications to be built on Fledge.

     - Delta: only send data upon change
     - Expression: run a complex mathematical expression across one or more data streams